angarsky/diveintopython/learn/variables/dictionary.md

 }
 ```

-## Creating a Dictionary in Python
+## How to Create a Dictionary in Python

 Let's take a look at how to create or initialize a dictionary in Python.
 You can do it using curly braces `{}` or by using the `dict()` function.
 Here are some examples: